Dakota Johnson Is Rocking Pinterest's Most Popular Fall Haircut

 You know what we're talking about: After cream soda highlights came the sci-fi bob, and after the blunt cut came root beer brunette.
 But the trend forecast just grew again thanks to Pinterest's top-searched haircut this year: curtain fringe.

 If you're having trouble choosing between the fads that hits your newsfeed, Dakota Johnson is here to make the decision much easier.
-Thanks to her most recent bang transformation, the Fifty Shades Freed actress is ready to convince us all that, yes, it is time to cut bangs.
+Thanks to her most recent fringe transformation, the Fifty Shades Freed actress is ready to convince us all that, yes, it is time to grow a fringe.

 Advertisement

 Ever since she morphed into Anastasia Steele in the storied saga, the 28-year-old has yet to rid her forehead of the cut.
-But more recently, the blunt style evolved into one of this year's raddest hairstyles for fall.
+But more recently, the blunt style evolved into one of this year's hottest hairstyles for autumn.
 Ready for the deets?
-Johnson recently stepped out with her famous haircut a little longer than usual, parted just off-center enough that the style is more Brigitte Bardot than Zooey Deschanel.
+Johnson recently stepped out with her famous haircut a little longer than usual, parted just off-centre enough that the style is more Brigitte Bardot than Zooey Deschanel.
 The layered, sweeping trim is textbook "curtain fringe."

 Related Video: